kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 sudo mv ca.pem ca-key.pem kubernetes-key.pem kubernetes.pem encryption-config.yaml /var/lib/kubernetes/
 ```

-The instance internal IP address will be used advertise the API Server to members of the cluster.
+The instance internal IP address will be used to advertise the API Server to members of the cluster.
 Retrieve the internal IP address for the current compute instance:

 ```
 INTERNAL_IP=$(curl -s -H "Metadata-Flavor: Google" \